andersonmcook/question-answer/README.md

 # question-answer

 Simple Express and MongoDB driven app to create questions with consistent answers.
+Previewing is handled with jQuery.
 Hosted on Heroku with Mlab integration.
-Future versions will include React or Angular for same page previewing.